Architecture (ARCH) 655

 - Administer construction contracts.

 You will be evaluated based on five assignments.
-In order to pass Architecture 655, you must complete four assignments.
-Each one is worth 20% of your grade in the course.
-The minimum pass mark for the final exam is 50%.
+In order to pass ARCH 655, you must complete all five assignments.
+Each assignment is worth 20% of your grade in the course.
+The minimum pass mark for the final project assignment is 50%.
 It should be noted that students who wish to be certified by the CACB must achieve and maintain a final grade point average of 2.3 or greater.
 This means that while a mark of 60% would constitute a pass in the course, marks of 67% or greater are required for students who wish to pursue registration or licensing in architecture.

-ARCH 655: Architectural Practice Management is taught online, using a combination of digital materials, online resources, and instructor support.
+Architecture 655: Architectural Practice Management is taught using digital materials, online resources, and instructor support.